isomerpages/seab-corp/_seab-link-issue-3-2025/H2 China Studies in English and China Studies in Chinese: 1st Hybrid eWritten exams for Humanities.md

 </div>
 <p><em>A candidate planning his responses using the hardcopy question paper.&nbsp;</em>
 </p>
-<p></p>
-<p>&nbsp;A total of 164 candidates from Dunman High School, Eunoia Junior
+<p>A total of 164 candidates from Dunman High School, Eunoia Junior College,
-College, Hwa Chong Institution, and River Valley High School participated in the CSC e-written examination practice sessions.&nbsp; Most candidates expressed comfort with typing in Chinese Language and preferred taking the examination on a computer rather than writing on paper.
+Hwa Chong Institution, and River Valley High School participated in the CSC e-written examination practice sessions.&nbsp; Most candidates expressed comfort with typing in Chinese Language and preferred taking the examination on a computer rather than writing on paper.
 They appreciated the ease of editing and organising their responses in the DAB.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="CSC students practice session at Hwa Chong" src="/images/SEABlink/CSC_PS_02.jpg">
 </div>
-<p></p>
 <p><em>Candidates taking CSC practice session paper at Hwa Chong Institution.&nbsp;</em>
 </p>
-<p>he practice sessions for both China Studies in English and China Studies
+<p>The practice sessions for both China Studies in English and China Studies
 in Chinese proved highly successful, with candidates demonstrating confidence and competence in navigating their respective examination formats.
 Students' positive experience and readiness to handle the hybrid e-Exam format bode